-The <Tab> key can be made to return any ASCII value you choose by typing where n is the ASCII code you want it to return.
+The Tab key can be made to return any ASCII value you choose by typing where n is the ASCII code you want it to return.

-FX 219, n
+FX 219,n

-The following program uses these features to move a block around the screen until <Tab> or <Copy> is pressed, and then to leave it at its current location.
-Don't worry if you don't understand all of the statements (eg RECTANGLE and REPEAT); they are all described later on.
+The following program uses these features to move a block around the screen until Copy is pressed, and then to leave it at its current location.
+Don't worry if you don't understand all of the statements (e.g. RECTANGLE and REPEAT); they are all described later on in the manual.

+Note that this method of redefining keys to generate ASCII codes is not compatible with BASIC programs written under the window manager environment (described in the section entitled Window managed programs on page 6).

 '''

 10 MODE 1

 20 FX 4,1

-30 FX 219,135

-40 x = 600 : y = 492
+30 x = 600 : y = 492

-50 oldx = x : oldy = y
+40 oldx = x : oldy = y

+50 RECTANGLE FILL x, y, 80, 40

+60 REPEAT

+FX 15,1

+80

+key = GET

+90

+CASE key OF

+WHEN 135 : END

+WHEN 136 : x -= 20

+WHEN 137 : x += 20

+WHEN 138 : y -= 20

+140

+WHEN 139 : y += 20

+150 ENDCASE

-60 RECTANGLE FILL x,y,80,40
+RECTANGLE FILL oldx, oldy, 80, 40 TO x, y

+170

+oldx = x : oldy = y

+180 UNTIL FALSE

 '''

-70 REPEAT

-80 FX 15,1

-90 key = GET

-100 CASE key OF

-110 WHEN 135 : END

-120 WHEN 136 : x -= 20

-130 WHEN 137 : x += 20

-140 WHEN 138 : y -= 20

-150 WHEN 139 : y += 20

-160 ENDCASE

-170 RECTANGLE FILL oldx, oldy, 80, 40 TO x, y

-180 $oldx = x : oldy = y$

-190 UNTIL FALSE

-Scanning the keyboard Negative INKEY, when it is given a positive parameter, waits for a given length of time for a particular key to be pressed; but it has an additional function.
-If INKEY is given a negative parameter it tests to see if a particular key is pressed at that instant.
+Scanning the keyboard

+When you give INKEY a positive parameter, it waits for a given length of time for a particular key to be pressed; but it has an additional function.
+If you give INKEY a negative parameter it tests to see if a particular key is pressed at that instant.

+This feature is particularly useful for real-time applications where the computer is constantly reacting to the current input it is being given, rather than stopping and waiting for you to decide what to do next.
 For example:

-10 IF INKEY(-66) THEN PRINT "You were pressing A"
+210 IF INKEY(-56) THEN PRINT "You were pressing A"

-The list of negative values associated with each of the keys is given in Appendix C.

-This feature is particularly useful for real-time applications where the computer is constantly reacting to the current input it is being given, rather than stopping and waiting for you to decide what to do next.
-Another advantage is that it lets you check for keys like <shift> and <ctrl> being pressed, which you cannot do with the other input functions.</ctrl></shift>
+Another advantage is that it lets you check for keys like Shift and Ctrl being pressed, which you cannot do with the other input functions.

+The list of negative values associated with each of the keys is given in Appendix D - Inkey values.

-Using the mouse in programs The mouse provides a convenient method of supplying information to a program.
+Using the mouse in programs

+The mouse provides a convenient method of supplying information to a program.
 This information is in three parts:

-• a position on the screen
+- a position on the screen

-details of which of the buttons are currently being pressed
+- details of which of the buttons are currently being pressed

-• the time of the last mouse 'event'.
+- the time of the last mouse 'event'.

 To input this information, type

-MOUSE x, y, buttons, when
+MOUSE x,y, buttons, when

 The values returned in x and y give the position of the mouse.
 The variable buttons gives details of the mouse buttons currently pressed.
-Finally, when

-gives the value of a centi-second timer.
+Finally, when gives the value of a centi-second timer.
 This timer starts at 0 when the machine is switched on.
-The time given is that of the last time a mouse button was pressed or released, or the current time if no presses or releases are 'pending'.
+So, when gives the last time a mouse button was pressed or released, or the current time if no presses or releases are 'pending'.
 You can omit the last comma and variable if you are not interested in the time.